 Future brides, lets get something completely clear.
 When it comes to wedding design, you cant go wrong!
 Your wedding day is a reflection of you and your partner, it doesn’t matter if you have the most popular flower in your bridal bouquet or the ‘latest’ metallic colour featured within your table design.
 A friend of mine who is getting married in 2018, was stressing out because she hadn’t incorporated any of the ‘current trends’ within her wedding day.
 However, trends are there for inspiration, get you thinking outside the box, based on what others are creating and utilising within their theme and style.
 It gives you alternatives as to what you normally see showcased at wedding venue open days, a step away from white tablecloths, white chair covers and baby pink organza sashes.

 I am usually influenced by American based designers such as Casa De Perrin who showcase the most beautiful tablescapes and of course always influenced by other design and wedding planners around the world.
-After researching a LOT of wedding blogs, websites and bridal magazines, I have listed below some inspirational ideas that I personally love.
-This is part one, of a two part blog feature, based around designs that people are gushing over in 2018.
-What are your favourites?
+After researching a LOT of wedding blogs, websites and bridal magazines, I have listed below some inspirational ideas that I personally love and what industry experts are gushing over in 2018.

 Bigger is better!
 Oversized bridal bouquets were trending in 2017, and this year they have gone supersize.
 Large bouquets make more of an impact and ensure that your wedding shots make a statement.